apoorvkh/torchrunx/docs/source/advanced.rst

 Propagating Exceptions
 ----------------------

-Exceptions that are raised in Workers will be raised by :mod:`torchrunx.launch` or :mod:`torchrunx.Launcher.run`.
+Exceptions that are raised in Workers will be raised by the launcher process.

 A :mod:`torchrunx.AgentKilledError` will be raised if any agent dies unexpectedly (e.g. if force-killed by the OS, due to segmentation faults or OOM).

 Environment Variables
 ---------------------

-Environment variables in the launcher process that match the :mod:`torchrunx.launch` ``default_env_vars`` argument are automatically copied to agents and workers.
+Environment variables in the launcher process that match the ``default_env_vars`` argument are automatically copied to agents and workers.
 We set useful defaults for Python and PyTorch.
 Environment variables are pattern-matched with this list using ``fnmatch``.

 ``default_env_vars`` can be overriden if desired.
 This list can be augmented using ``extra_env_vars``.
 Additional environment variables (and more custom bash logic) can be included via the ``env_file`` argument.
 Our agents ``source`` this file.